pmazaitis/contextpyspell-demo/README.md

 This demo could also check other reader-intended content outside of body text (for example, heading title text), but it doesn't.

 Hunspell supports all manner of human languages for spell checking.
 This demo is limited to US English.

+This demo ships with a static copy of the tree-sitter-context_en parser.

 ## Support